diyakansagra/is477/StatusReport.md

 tmdb_cleaned.csv

-These are the fully cleaned datasets derived from the python scripts while utilizing out findings from the OpenRefine exploration, these sets are ready for Week 3 integration.
+These are the fully cleaned datasets derived from the python scripts while utilizing my findings from the OpenRefine exploration, these sets are ready for Week 3 integration.

 ## Week 3 IMDb & TMDB Integration - Brianna